fielding/blox/README.md

 ## A Tetronimo game

 ### Todo
-* Finish menuState
+* Application Icon
-* Holding down movement keys
+* Fix MenuState Image

 ### Consider
 * Blacking out the board when the game is paused to prevent using pause as an extended thinking period.